About Dispatch

 Overview

-Dispatch is our "call center" module, meant for internal call centers.
-It can be used for globally searching contacts within the brand as well as scheduling appointments and more.
-There is also a Dispatch Queue for following up on proposals and other tasks.
-For instance, new leads from your website can be auto-added to the queue for operators to nurture.
+Dispatch is our module designed for internal call centers.
+It allows users to globally search contacts within a brand, schedule appointments, follow up on proposals, and manage other queue-based tasks.
+For example, new leads from your website can automatically be added to the Dispatch Queue for operators to follow up on.

-If the Dispatch icon and grid are not visible to the User, then that User does not have the proper permissions to view/access Dispatch.
-Consult User Permissions to troubleshoot.
+If the Dispatch icon and grid are not visible to a user, that user does not have the required permissions.
+Refer to User Permissions for troubleshooting steps.

 Settings and Navigation

-• General Setting - What is the desired sorting?
-Warehouse location (of the organizations) or Closest Postal Code?
+• General Settings – Choose the sorting method: by Warehouse Location (of the organization) or Closest Postal Code.

-• Phone System Integrations- If your brand wants your phone system to work better with Dispatch (Five9 is for illustrative purposes only)
+• Phone System Integrations – Connect your phone system to Dispatch (Five9 shown for demonstration).

 Dispatch Users